kshitijgupta468035/Brain_Tumor_Detection/README.md

 # Brain-Tumor-Detection Project

-This repository contains project file of Brain Tumor detection along with its image dataset which has labelled images  as "yes" and "no".
+This repository contains project file of Brain Tumor Detection along with its image dataset which has labelled images  as "yes" and "no".